amarder/locovote/frontend/src/school-districts.md

 <div>${await createDistrictCards()}</div>

-This tool allows you to compare Massachusetts school districts across different academic performance metrics.
-Use the search box above to select districts and explore how they differ across subjects, grades, and years.

-Choose multiple school districts to compare their MCAS performance using the selected metric.
-Popular comparisons include neighboring districts, similar-sized districts, or districts you're considering for your family.

-Compare school districts across the selected metric.
-Each card shows the district's overall performance plus detailed breakdowns by year, subject, and grade.

-**About the Data**

-The data in these comparisons comes from the Massachusetts Comprehensive Assessment System (MCAS).
-The three metrics—Test Score Levels, Test Score Progress, and Race-Balanced Progress—offer different ways to understand a school district's performance.

-**Metric Definitions:**
+## Metric Definitions

-- **Test Score Levels:** This is the percentage of students meeting or exceeding expectations on their MCAS exams.
-It reflects the overall academic achievement level of the district's students in a given year.
+**Test Score Levels:** The percentage of students who meet or exceed expectations on the MCAS standardized tests.
+It reflects the district’s overall level of academic achievement in a given year.

-- **Test Score Progress (SGP):** This is the average Student Growth Percentile (SGP) for the district.
-SGP measures a student's academic growth relative to other students with similar past MCAS scores.
-A value of 50 indicates typical growth, while higher values suggest stronger-than-average growth.
+**Test Score Progress:** The district’s average Student Growth Percentile (SGP), which measures how much students grew academically relative to peers with similar prior MCAS scores.
+A score of 50 represents typical growth, higher values indicate faster-than-average growth.

-- **Race-Balanced Progress:** This is a regression-adjusted version of Test Score Progress.
-It's calculated by statistically removing the relationship between a district's student demographics (specifically, the proportion of white students) and its average SGP.
-The goal is to isolate the district's impact on student learning from demographic factors.
+**Race-Balanced Progress:** A regression-adjusted version of Test Score Progress.
+It statistically removes the relationship between student demographics (specifically the proportion of white students) and average SGP.

-**Understanding the Charts:**
+## Reading the Charts

-- For progress metrics (Test Score Progress and Race-Balanced Progress), the dashed line at 50 represents the state average or typical growth.
-- For progress metrics, districts with values above 50 show above-average student growth, while values below 50 show below-average growth.
+For the progress metrics (Test Score Progress and Race-Balanced Progress), the dashed line at 50 marks the state average (typical growth).
+Districts scoring above 50 exhibit above-average growth, whereas those below 50 show below-average growth.

-- For Test Score Levels, higher percentages indicate more students meeting or exceeding expectations.
-- Higher values generally indicate stronger academic performance.
+For Test Score Levels, higher percentages mean more students meet or exceed expectations.
+While higher values reflect stronger academic performance, part of that performance likely stems from factors outside of school quality.

+## About the Data

-All data is sourced from the [Massachusetts Department of Elementary and Secondary Education](https://educationtocareer.data.mass.gov/Assessment-and-Accountability/MCAS-Achievement-Results/i9w6-niyt/about_data).
-To learn more about the methodology, see the [Methodology page](/methodology).
-To view detailed results for individual districts or schools, visit the [School Districts page](/data/school-districts) or [Schools page](/data/schools).
+These comparisons rely on data from the Massachusetts Comprehensive Assessment System (MCAS), provided by the [Massachusetts Department of Elementary and Secondary Education](https://educationtocareer.data.mass.gov/Assessment-and-Accountability/MCAS-Achievement-Results/i9w6-niyt/about_data).
+For details on how the metrics are constructed, see the [school metrics page](/school-metrics).
+To explore results for individual districts or schools, visit the [school districts](/data/school-districts) or [schools](/data/schools) pages.